The Proposal (2009 film): Plot

-Margaret Tate is a Canadian executive editor-in-chief of a New York book publishing company.
-Due to her pushy personality, she is disliked by her employees.
-Margaret learns from her superior Chairman Bergen that her visa renewal application has been denied due to visa term violation and she faces deportation back to Canada.
-Not wanting to lose her position and life in New York, she blackmails her long-suffering personal assistant Andrew Paxton into marrying her so she can get a green card.
-She reminds Andrew that if she is deported, the work he put in as her assistant will be lost, which will set back his dream to become an editor.

-U.S. immigration agent Gilbertson informs them that he suspects they are committing fraud to avoid Margaret's deportation.
-Gilbertson tells them that they will be asked questions about each other separately.
-If their answers do not match, Margaret will be deported to Canada permanently and Andrew will be convicted of a felony punishable by a $250,000 fine and five years in prison.
-Andrew insists that Margaret make him an editor after their marriage and publish the book he has been recommending to her.
-Margaret is forced to agree.
+Margaret Tate is a Canadian editor-in-chief at a New York City book publishing company, universally disliked by her subordinates for her pushy personality.
+A visa violation means she is threatened with deportation back to Canada.
+Not wanting to lose her position and life in New York, Margaret coerces her long-suffering personal assistant, Andrew Paxton, into marrying her so she can get a green card, telling him that her deportation would set back his dream to become an editor.
+Suspicious U.S. immigration agent Gilbertson tells the couple that if they are committing fraud, Margaret will be deported permanently and Andrew will be fined $250,000 and may spend five years in prison.
+Margaret accepts Andrew's conditions that she make him an editor and publish a particular book that he has recommended.